TheMediocritist/beepy-fun/README.md

 wget https://raw.githubusercontent.com/TheMediocritist/beepy-fun/main/tmux_wifi_status.sh
 wget https://raw.githubusercontent.com/TheMediocritist/beepy-fun/main/tmux_keymap.sh
 ```
+Notes:
+ - The addon scripts are located in a hidden folder called `~/.conf`, in case you wish to edit or remove them.
+ - Tmux configuration is in the hidden file `~/.tmux.conf`.
-Reboot is required, but can wait...
+ - Reboot is required, but can wait...

 ### Display driver with grayscale dithering
 ```bash